rxshira/Robo-Grader/README.md

 This is my final project for one of my classes, 15-112, that I took in the Fall of 2024.
+It runs using the CMU Graphics Library.
 Enjoy!

 ======